Musicals in 2022

 Sondheim on Sondheim

-StoreyBoard Entertainment has announced the Australian tour of the Tony Award-nominated Sondheim on Sondheim, an intimate portrait of musical theatre genius Stephen Sondheim, which will tour to Sydney, Brisbane and Melbourne in March/April 2022, directed by Tyran Parke.
+StoreyBoard Entertainment's Australian tour of the Tony Award-nominated Sondheim on Sondheim, an intimate portrait of musical theatre genius Stephen Sondheim, which was to have toured to Sydney, Brisbane and Melbourne in March/April 2022, directed by Tyran Parke, has been cancelled.

 The Wedding Singer